evronylab/STREAM/README.md

 # microsatellite_calling

-PIPELINE is a computational workflow for calling microsatellite genotypes from next-generation sequencing data using three callers: HipSTR, GangSTR, and ExpansionHunter.
-This repository contains the calling pipeline, quality filtering scripts, and instructions for creating the input files required by each caller.
+PIPELINE is a computational workflow for ensemble genotyping of microsatellites from next-generation sequencing data using three callers: HipSTR, GangSTR, and ExpansionHunter.
+This repository contains instructions for creating the required input files, the genotype calling pipeline, and quality filtering scripts.

-The calling pipeline can start from either FASTQ or CRAM files.
-The pipeline also requires a list of microsatellite loci to analyze.

-The basic steps to go from sequencing data to filtered genotype calls are:
+The basic steps of PIPELINE from sequencing data to filtered genotype calls are:
 1. Format list of microsatellites to be used as input for the various tools in PIPELINE
-2. Run PIPELINE to get unfiltered genotypes from all callers
+2. Analyze the sequencing data to obtain unfiltered genotypes from all callers
-3. Filter PIPELINE output to pick final genotypes for each locus
+3. Filter the output and pick final genotypes for each locus

 ### Outline
 - [Computing environment](#computing-environment)